 Introduction

-For most modern cities in developed countries, suburbanisation initially occurred through the movement of more affluent groups to the suburbs, taking advantage of the expansion of public and private transport from the late nineteenth century onwards.
-As a result of this selective out-migration, low income groups tended to become over-represented in older inner urban locations with higher density housing close to the early industrial core.
+For most cities in early-industrialising countries, suburbanisation initially occurred through the movement of more affluent groups to the suburbs, taking advantage of the expansion of public and private transport from the late nineteenth century onwards.
+As a result of this selective out-migration, low income groups tended to become over-represented in older inner urban locations with higher density housing close to the industrial core.
 Post-war reconstruction, in European welfare states in particular, led to some spatial redistribution of poverty to new social housing estates on the edge of the built-up areas.
 The general pattern, however, remained one of affluence further out where the environment was cleaner, and the neighbourhoods more socially ‘selective’.
 Poverty and urban deprivation became primarily ‘inner city’ problems (Robson 1988).

 In recent decades, there have been signs in a number of countries of a gradual shift away from this situation, described as the ‘suburbanisation of poverty’; for the US, Kneebone and Berube (2013), Cooke (2010) and Cooke and Denton (2015); for Toronto in Canada, Hulchanski et al (2007); for Australia, Pawson et al (2015) and Randolph and Tice (2016); for England, Hunter (2014); and for the Netherlands, Hochstenbach and Musterd (2017).
 The primary driver of change has been the fundamental shifts in urban economies and their labour markets under globalisation (Smith 2002).
 More recently, the dismantling of social protection systems under neo-liberal regimes, including reductions in social housing, is further accelerating the change through the recommodification of housing stocks (Taylor-Gooby 2013; Musterd et al 2016).
 If these trends continue, the logical outcome will be, as Ehrenhalt (2012) neatly expressed it, an ‘urban inversion’ – cities with affluent and exclusive cores, where lower income groups have been driven out.

 These shifts raise a number of issues.
-On the one hand, there are the processes of disruption and displacement for low income groups, with questions about the extent to which valued communities are being destroyed, and about the role of the state in particular in promoting or facilitating these changes (Smith 2002; van Gent 2013).
+On the one hand, there are questions about whether we view the changes as processes of disruption and displacement for low income groups, during which valued communities are being destroyed, or whether they arise more through voluntary shifts which reflect positive (albeit constrained) choices (Smith 2002; van Gent 2013).
 With many former industrial cities marked by high levels of vacant and derelict land around the urban core, there is some scope for re-population without entailing the displacement of existing communities but the extensive literature on gentrification suggests that that is the exception rather than the rule.
-On the other, there are questions about the implications of suburbanisation for the future welfare of low income groups: whether moves to lower density, less central locations bring opportunities or costs, for example, in relation to access to employment, especially for those reliant on public transport (Hulchanski et al 2007; Pawson et al 2015); and whether these moves offer lower income households access to the better services of the suburbs such as higher quality schools, or a better environment with lower air pollution (reference removed for review), or strand them in locations where the provision of basic social services is lacking and civic organisations are weak (Cooke and Denton 2015).
+Relatedly, there are questions about the implications of suburbanisation for the future welfare of low income groups: whether moves to lower density, less central locations bring opportunities or costs, for example, in relation to access to employment, especially for those reliant on public transport (Hulchanski et al 2007; Pawson et al 2015); and whether these moves offer lower income households access to the better services of the suburbs such as higher quality schools, or a better environment with lower air pollution (reference removed for review), or strand them in locations where the provision of basic social services is lacking and civic organisations are weak (Cooke and Denton 2015).
 In some countries, at least, there are challenges in re-orienting anti-poverty policies and infrastructures designed around problems of denser inner-urban locations to new settings with very different contexts (Kneebone and Berube 2013).